github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables.md

 * To define an environment variable for use in a single workflow, you can use the `env` key in the workflow file.
 For more information, see "[Defining environment variables for a single workflow](#defining-environment-variables-for-a-single-workflow)".
 * To define a configuration variable across multiple workflows, you can define it at the organization, repository, or environment level.
 For more information, see "[Defining configuration variables for multiple workflows](#defining-configuration-variables-for-multiple-workflows)".

-{% warning %}
+> [!WARNING]

-**Warning:** By default, variables render unmasked in your build outputs.
+> By default, variables render unmasked in your build outputs.
 If you need greater security for sensitive information, such as passwords, use secrets instead.
 For more information, see "[AUTOTITLE](/actions/security-guides/using-secrets-in-github-actions)".

-{% endwarning %}

 ## Defining environment variables for a single workflow